morloc-project/morloc/README.md

 operator, it will be translated into the correct language-specific binder by the frontend.

-The code will be translated into the LIL (skipping included code):
+The code will be translated into the following LIL (skipping included code):

 ```
 NSRC  R